openssl/technical-policies/policies/coding-style.md

 Do not encode the type into a name (so-called Hungarian notation).

 Align names to terms and wording used in standards and RFCs.

+Avoid mixed-case unless needed by other rules.
+Especially never use `FirstCharacterUpperCase`.
+For instance, use `EVP_PKEY_do_something` rather than `EVP_DigestDoSomething`.

 Except when otherwise required, avoid mixed-case names.